 • Server Transport: HTTP Streamable

-• Create a new Header Auth Credential in your n8n account with:
+• Create a new MCP OAuth2 API Credential in your n8n account with:

 • Tools to Include: All